esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 # BERT

 [BERT](https://aclanthology.org/N19-1423.pdf) is an acronym that stands for **B**idirectional **E**ncoder **R**epresentations from **T**ransformers.
-The name describes it all: the idea is to use the power of the Encoder component of the Transformer architecture to create powerful (vectorized) token representations that preserve the contextual meaning of the whole input segment.
+The name describes it all: the idea is to use the power of the Encoder component of the Transformer architecture to create powerful token representations that preserve the contextual meaning of the whole input segment.
 The BERT vector representations of each token take into account both the left context (what comes before the word) and the right context (what comes after the word).
 Another advantage of the transformer Encoder is that it is parallelizable, which made it posible for the first time to train these networks on millions of datapoints, dramatically improving model generalization.

 ::: callout
 ## Pretraining BERT